klovistore2/polygonVRF2.5/README.md

 - add SUBSCRIPTION_ID in : scripts/deployGrok.ts (to deploying the contract)

-- Add your PRIVATE_KEY (from the adress used to creat the subscription on https://vrf.chain.link) and <YOUR_INFURA_PROJECT_ID> in : hardhat.config.ts
+- Add your PRIVATE_KEY (from the adress used to create the subscription on https://vrf.chain.link) and <YOUR_INFURA_PROJECT_ID> in : hardhat.config.ts

 - run : npx hardhat run scripts/deployGrok.ts --network poly